Professional Mediator Jerry A. Kessler

 Admitted to Practice, Illinois, 1973.
-Practice of Mediation, 1991- present (approximately 95% of practice, over 2,000 mediations); general practice of Law, 1975 – present.
+The practice of Mediation, 1991- present (approximately 95% of the practice, over 2,000 mediations); the general practice of Law, 1975 – present.
 Mediation of business, probate, guardianships, EEO (USPS and Social Security Administration), ADA (panel member for Key Bridge Foundation, under contract with U.S. Dept. of Justice for mediation of Title II & Title III ADA cases), commercial disputes, agriculture (USDA) disputes, divorce, post-divorce, and commercial disputes.

 Convener and Supervisor – monthly mediation case consultation group, Lake County, Illinois, for experienced mediators, 2006 – present.

 - Advanced Practitioner Member, Association for Conflict Resolution, Approved Panelist for ACR referral list;